daleharvey/passwordless-pouchstore/README.md

 ```

 ## Hash and salt
-As the tokens are equivalent to passwords (even though they do have the security advantage of only being valid for a limited time) they have to be protected in the same way. passwordless-mongostore uses [bcrypt](https://github.com/ncb000gt/node.bcrypt.js/) with automatically created random salts.
+As the tokens are equivalent to passwords (even though they do have the security advantage of only being valid for a limited time) they have to be protected in the same way. passwordless-pouchstore uses [bcrypt](https://github.com/ncb000gt/node.bcrypt.js/) with automatically created random salts.
 To generate the salt 10 rounds are used.

 ## Tests